Terms & Conditions

 13. Return Policy and Warranty:

 13.1 The Supplier will replace any defective Goods at no charge.
+The Customer must inform the Supplier of any defects within 14 days of the date the Goods are delivered.
 The Supplier will replace any custom Goods that are not made as per the approved digital artwork proof at no charge.
+The Customer must inform the Supplier of any errors within 14 days of the date the Goods are delivered.

 13.2 Custom Goods, Goods that have been made from an approved digital artwork proof are non-returnable.